ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 concepts are flexible enough to address most needs the resulting mapping could result in terms being presented to users that may not be intuitive.

-As a means to further customise the test bed for a given community, community and test bed administrators are able to define replacement labels for each concept.
+As a means to further customise the Test Bed for a given community, community and Test Bed administrators are able to define replacement labels for each concept.
 These replacements are displayed in all screens, reports and exports, both for community members and administrators.